-Connected to the FURUNO AIS Transponders FA-150, FA-100, FA-50 or FA-30, the MODEL1835 series can show the name, position and other navigation data of the nearest 100 AIS transponder-equipped ships.
+Connected to the FURUNO AIS Transponders FA-150, FA-100, FA-50 or the AIS Receiver FA-30, the MODEL 1835 series can show the name, position and other navigation data of the nearest 100 AIS transponder-equipped ships.

 This radar accepts position data fixed by WGS-84 geodetic datum.
 Set the datum to WGS-84 on the GPS navigator connected to this radar.
 If this radar is interfaced with the FURUNO GPS Navigator GP-320B, see section 5.2 for the procedure.